Physics

 Potential Difference:

-Work done in bringing a unit positive charge from one point to other point is the potential difference between the two points.
-Its SI unit is volt and is a scalar quantity.
+• Work done in bringing a unit positive charge from one point to another point is the potential difference between the two points.

 Electric Capacity:

-Electric capacity of a conductor is defined as the charge required to increase the potential of the conductor by unity.
-If potential of a conductor is increased by V when a charge Q is given to it, capacity of the conductor is .
-Its SI unit is farad.
-(F)
+• If the potential of a conductor is increased by V when a charge Q is given to it, the capacity of the conductor is \frac{Q}{V}.

 Electrochemical Cell:

-Cells are basically of two types: 1.
-Primary cell 2.
-Secondary cell.
+• Cells are basically of two types:

 Primary Cell:

-In primary cell electrical energy is obtained from the irreversible chemical reaction taking inside the cell.
-After complete discharge, primary cell becomes unserviceable.
+• In primary cells, electrical energy is obtained from the irreversible chemical reaction taking place inside the cell.

-Examples: Voltaic Cell, Leclanche Cell, Daniel Cell, Dry Cell etc.
+Examples: Voltaic Cell, Leclanche Cell, Daniel Cell, Dry Cell, etc.

-Secodnary Cell:
+Secondary Cell:

-A secondary cell is that which has to be charged at first from an external electric source and then can be used to draw current.
-Such cells are rechargeable.
+• A secondary cell is one that has to be charged at first from an external electric source and then can be used to draw current.

-- Production of electricity by chemical reaction was first discovered by Allexandro de Volta (voltaic cell is named after him) in 1794.
-In voltaic cell zinc rod is used as cathode and copper rod is used as anode.
-These rods are placed in sulphuric acid kept in a glass vessel.
+• Production of electricity by chemical reaction was first discovered by Allexandro de Volta (the voltaic cell is named after him) in 1794.

-- In a Leclanche cell, carbon rod acts as anode and zinc rod acts as cathode.
-These rods are placed in amoniumchloride kept in a glass vessel.
+• In a Leclanche cell, the carbon rod acts as the anode and the zinc rod acts as the cathode.

 More Related Articles